-The Bread House was started by Vicki Barnhill and Billie Strickland of Albany and was originally located at 1902 Dawson Road where they specialized in freshly-milled whole wheat breads and baked goods.
-In 2009, Tim and Debbie Mazur purchased the business from Vicki and Billie with the idea to employ the residents of GraceWay Recovery Residence, Debbie’s substance abuse recovery community for women that she founded in 2003, in a temptation-free and wholesome environment.
-As GraceWay is a non-profit organization, Debbie believed she could create a business model where The Bread House’s profits could financially aid the mission of GraceWay.
+In 2009, Tim and Debbie Mazur opened The Bread House with the idea to employ the residents of GraceWay Recovery Residence in a temptation-free and wholesome environment.
+Debbie founded GraceWay, a long-term substance abuse recovery community for women, in 2003.
+As GraceWay is a non-profit organization, Debbie believed she could create a business model where a portion of The Bread House’s profits could financially aid the mission of GraceWay.

-Fast forward to 2015 and The Bread House had long outgrown the residential kitchen in it’s building on Dawson Road due to an expanded product list and the acquisition of large-scale wholesale accounts.
+Fast forward to 2015 and The Bread House had long outgrown the residential kitchen in it’s quaint little building on Dawson Road due to an expanded product list and the acquisition of large-scale wholesale accounts.
 Debbie and her family had been looking for a place to relocate for several years but nowhere ever felt as if it was the right spot.
-Just as they had given up their search, Debbie’s son Josh saw a listing for sale online that happened to be down the street from GraceWay’s facilities and forced the whole family to check it out in person.
+Just as they had given up their search, Debbie’s son Josh saw a listing for sale online that happened to be down the street from GraceWay and encouraged the whole family to check it out in person.

 Despite seeing this building nearly every day since the opening of GraceWay in 2003 and it being used as a daycare at the time, in that moment they were all seeing it in a new light.
 Over the course of 11 months, the Mazur family strategically renovated the historic building to have the commercial kitchen they needed while still showcasing it’s original features and honoring it’s structural integrity.
 In May of 2016, The Bread House opened at 520 North Jefferson Street for the public to be able to purchase products from their retail storefront.
 A year and a half later however, it would unexpectedly adopt a restaurant aspect to the the operation due to frequent requests from the community, and the building’s unique layout allowed for a seamless physical adaptation.